learn-co-curriculum/nearest-neighbors-lab/README.md

 manhattan_map = folium.Map(location=[40.7589, -73.9851])
 ```

-So let's write a function called to create this two element list from a trip.
+So let's write a function to create this two element list from a trip.
 Write a function called `location` that  takes in a trip as an argument and returns a list where the first element is the latitude and the second is the longitude.
 Remember that a location looks like the following:

 ```python